Date: Saturday, April 8, 2023

 West coast rainforest trails and gravel service roads with “some roots, some rocks, some mud & some nice trail.”

-Diez Vista is one of the most historic ultras in the country, running since 1997.
+Diez Vista is one of the most historic ultras in the country, running since 1997 and celebrating its 25th edition in 2023!
 Founded by local trail runners to showcase the trails and terrain around Port Moody, BC, the race has developed an incredibly loyal following, and has attracted some of the biggest names in ultra running over it’s storied history.

-Normally selling out in under 4 hours, the DV 50K clearly has earned a place on many trail runners’ bucket lists.
+Selling out this year in just under 5 hours, the DV 50K clearly has earned a place on many trail runners’ bucket lists.

 The Kids Race is about 1km in length, and most runners are aged between 3 – 10, though we welcome all kids to participate.
 It’s not timed, is non-competitive and purely for the fun of all involved, but with special kids’ bibs, finisher stickers to collect, and random draw prizes.

 Registration is free, and is available online, or on race morning.
 During registration, we offer parents the opportunity to donate to Butterfly Run Vancouver, a local organization that supports families dealing with pregnancy and infant loss.